percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.13.0.md

 * {{ k8spxcjira(1126) }}: helm chart pxc-db should not have backups enabled by default

 ## Supported Platforms

+The Operator was developed and tested with Percona Server for MySQL 8.0.32 and 5.7.42.
+Other options may also work but have not been tested.

 The following platforms were tested and are officially supported by the Operator 1.13.0: